GLASGOW PERMACULTURE COURSE

 Permaculture is...

 ...a holistic design system for sustainable living, creating systems for minimum effort and maximum effect.
-The word was coined in the 1970s but is based on indigenous practices for many generations, as well as modern tools and techniques – making the best of the new and the old to design and create sustainable systems in the present day.
+The word was coined in the 1970s and is based on indigenous practices for many generations, as well as modern tools and techniques – making the best of the new and the old to design and create sustainable systems in the present day.

 Course content: